Musalia Mudavadi: Government career

 Mudavadi, first became a Member of Parliament in 1989 when he was elected unopposed in a by-election to take the Sabatia Constituency seat vacated by his deceased father Moses Mudamba Mudavadi.
-He went on to win the seat in 1992 and 1997 general elections.
+He went on to win the seat in the 1992 and 1997 general elections.

 Mudavadi has served as Minister for Supplies and Marketing (1989 - 1993), Finance (1993 - 1997), Agriculture (1997 - 1999), Transport, Communications and Information (2000 - 2002).
-In addition, he has served as Vice-President (2002) and also Deputy Prime Minister and Minister for Local Government of the Republic of Kenya (2008 - 2013).
+In addition, he has served as vice-president (2002) and also as Deputy Prime Minister and Minister for Local Government of the Republic of Kenya (2008 - 2013).

-2002 Election
+2002 election

 In late 2002 Mudavadi was the last and shortest serving Vice-President of Kenya under President Daniel arap Moi.
 Mudavadi ran as Uhuru Kenyatta's running mate in the 2002 election.
 Despite the support of incumbent President Moi, the Kenyatta/Mudavadi ticket was beaten by Kibaki/Wamalwa and Mudavadi lost his Sabatia parliamentary seat.